jfo/blog/source/drafts/sild7.md

 }
 ```

-Further, a cell's evaluated version, if it has a `CONS` component (meaning the
+Further, a cell's evaluated version, if it has a cons component (meaning the
 `next` member of the cell struct is pointing to a cell that is not `NIL`)
 should be pointing to an evaluated cell.
 So before returning the cell that I
-passed in, I need to evaluate it's `next` member.
+passed in, I need to evaluate its `next` member and assign the output of
+that evaluation to the `next` member of the passed in cell.

 ```c
 C* eval(C* c) {